 Alums: Does your workplace have policies in place that address the elephant in the room?

 HOW CAN YOU SUPPORT EHT SCHOOLS?

-Follow the Egg Harbor Township Education Foundation at https://www.facebook.com/EHTEducationFoundation/and the Community Partnership for Egg Harbor Township Schools, Inc. at https://www.facebook.com/communitypartnershipEHT/ to learn about upcoming events they are planning that benefit student scholarships, teacher mini-grants, capital projects, extra-curricular activities, instructional technology, and academic enhancement.
+Follow the Community Partnership for Egg Harbor Township Schools, Inc. at https://www.facebook.com/communitypartnershipEHT/ and the Egg Harbor Township Education Foundation at https://www.facebook.com/EHTEducationFoundation/ to learn about upcoming events they are planning that benefit student scholarships, teacher mini-grants, capital projects, extra-curricular activities, instructional technology, and academic enhancement.